Underwood-Inc/idling.app__UI/README.md

 modifications to postgres (or anything else SQL-like) require migrations architecture support to be added to this repository. migrations allow for rapid spinup of dev environment databases while protecting against unsavory changes to associated databases systems.

+# manual cache mechanism

+certain things should be cached that are not able to be automatically (i.e. client generated content). as a first implementation, cache the header image and only replace/clear it if the logged in username (image seed) is different.

+- cache header image in localstorage
+  - it uses the logged in user as a seed so it changes less frequently
+- cache other generated images in sessionstorage (i.e. coin faces)

 ---

 ---

 # IDEAS